rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 * Remember the build directory for Slicer, it will be needed to compile the Slicer ROS 2 module.

-.. note:: We use currently cisst messages for certain ROS 2 publishers.
-The module https://github.com/jhu-cisst/ros2_cisst_msgs.git should be cloned in the `src` directory for your ROS 2 workspace (see instructions below).

 .. note:: If you need to build Slicer from old sources, make sure ``CMAKE_CXX_STANDARD`` is set to ``14`` (required to compile Slicer code along ROS 2).